Kraft will literally pay you not to make cheesecake this holiday season

 "You may not be able to find Philly to make a cheesecake," reads its website.
 "So get any other dessert on us."

 Customers who manage to snag a reservation will get a one-time-use link.
 They can then buy any dessert or dessert ingredient from a store or restaurant between Friday and Dec.
-24, and use that link to submit their dated receipt for reimbursement by the end of the day on Jan.
-4. The company says they'll receive their $20 reward within two to four weeks.
+24 and use that link to submit their dated receipt for reimbursement by the end of the day on Jan.
+4. The company says they'll receive their $20 reward in two to four weeks.

 "This year, turn that famous cheesecake into those famous brownies, end your meal with a friendly fight over the last holiday cupcake, share some cookies," says the narrator of a brief video ad.
 "Anything that'll make you feel anything in that cheesecake-shaped hole in your holiday heart."